Dear readers of ADxS.org, please forgive the disruption.

 Sulfated and nonsulfated steroids can affect GABA-A and NMDA receptors in the brain.106 Both DHEAS and its non-sulfated form DHEA inhibit the GABA-A receptor and activate the NMDA receptor.107

-More about DHEA under DHEA in the chapter Neurological Aspects / Hormones in ADHD.
+More about DHEA at DHEA in the chapter Neurological aspects / Hormones in ADHD.

 However, ATP7A has not yet been identified as a gene candidate for ADHD.

 In the DAT-KO mouse, inhibition of serotonin transporters, norepinephrine transporters, MAO-A, or COMT did not alter dopamine degradation in the striatum.
 This appears to occur more by diffusion in the absence of DAT in the striatum.33